Aretha Franklin’s Estate Had No RESPECT

 The solution to such a situation is straightforward.
 Work with a team of specialists and your legal advisor to help ensure that your will reflects your intent while avoiding any legal restrictions.
 If you have such a team in place in advance, they will be familiar with each other, your estate assets and your will.

 History is filled with examples of celebrities who died without a will: Bob Marley, Prince, Howard Hughes, Pablo Picasso, Jimi Hendrix and even Abraham Lincoln.
-But this longtime legal dispute involving Aretha Franklin’s estate illustrates why it’s important to have a formal estate plan, even for noncelebrities.
-While you may not have the same assets as the “Queen of Soul,” you still want to make sure what you do have goes where you want it to go.
+This longtime legal dispute involving Aretha Franklin’s estate illustrates the importance of a formal estate plan.
+While you may not have the same assets as the “Queen of Soul,” you still want to make sure it goes where you want it to.